Tom Brady Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Matchup vs. Indianapolis

-- Brady threw for 341 passing yards one matchup against the Colts, 24.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Colts, Brady threw for 341 passing yards, 24.5 yards higher than his over/under in Sunday's game.

-- Brady threw multiple touchdown passes in that game against the Colts.

 - Note: Brady's stats vs. Colts date back to 2016.

-- The Colts are conceding 260.1 passing yards per game this season, the NFL's 17th-ranked pass defense.
+- The Colts are conceding 260.1 passing yards per game this year, the NFL's 17th-ranked pass defense.

-- The Colts have given up 25 passing TDs this season (2.3 per game), ranking them 32nd among NFL defenses.
+- The Colts' defense is 32nd in the NFL, conceding 2.3 passing touchdowns per game.

 Recent Performances